-Factories producing shoes, garments and other goods have closed down, and the main employers in the area today are warehouses and distribution centres, which pay much lower wages than work on the assembly lines in the factories did.
+Factories producing shoes, garments and other goods have shut down, and the main employers in the area today are warehouses and distribution centres, which pay much lower wages than work at the assembly lines in the factories did.

 Still, Newman does not agree with the bleak picture of the city painted by Trump supporters.

 He says the city centre has become a "start-up cluster", with tech-based companies and other new businesses renting office spaces.
 However, these are jobs that require college education and are not available to workers displaced by factory closures.